Jerusalem Easter Dinner (Holy Week Tradition)

 Instructions

-- Line a small baking sheet with parchment paper and place chickpeas on the sheet.
-Drizzle with olive oil and then sprinkle on za'atar seasoning.
-Mix with your hands to make sure everything is coated.
+- Line a small baking sheet with parchment paper and place the 4 herb tilapia fillets on the sheet.

-- When the chickpeas and falafel are done cooking, arrange all of the foods on a cutting board including cashews, dried apricots, and figs.
+- When the fish is done cooking, arrange all of the foods on a cutting board including cashews and pieces of fish.

 Notes